abdel792/addonCompatibilityUpdate/readme.md

 It updates the value of the "lastTestedNVDAVersion" key in add-on manifest files.

-The year to choose can be selected from an item in NVDA's Tools menu, named "Change compatibility year for add-ons".
+The year to choose can be selected from an item in NVDA's Tools menu, named "Change year compatibility for add-ons".

+You can define a gesture, if you wish, for opening this dialog box by assigning it from the command gestures, in the "Add-on compatibility update" category.

 ## Important ##